lovenets/CS-notebook/leetcode/Top Interview Questions.md

 (1) Time Limit Exceeded

 The most straightforward way is DFS.
-The code below waste much time on useless work.
-For example, it will continue searching even though no word in dictionary starts with current string `tmp`.
+The code below wasted much time on useless work.
+For example, it continued searching even though no word in dictionary started with current string `tmp`.

 ```go
 func findWords(board [][]byte, words []string) []string {